AlbaXIII/build.mt/README.md

 ### Edit & Delete Build

-Below the main build information but contained within the card body, there are two buttons which allow authenticated build post owners to either edit or delete their builds.
+Below the main build information but contained within the card body, there are two buttons which allow authenticated build post owners to either edit or delete their builds - this section is hidden to users who did not submit the build.

 ![Build.mt build detail edit delete buttons](assets/readme_screenshots/edit-delete-buttons.PNG)